Email or write to us if you have a complaint about:

 Border Force officers wear a dark blue uniform with epaulettes on their shoulders displaying their identification number.
 If the member of staff was not wearing this uniform then your complaint is not about a Border Force official and you should contact the relevant organisation directly with your concerns.

-If you’re unhappy about charges levied on imported goods
+Charges levied on imported goods

 If you believe customs duty/import VAT was wrongly calculated on an item you imported by post (Royal Mail or Parcelforce) use form BOR286.

-If you’re concerned about the facilities or conduct of detention centre staff
+Detention centre facilities or conduct of staff

 You can contact detention services direct using their complaint form Annex D: revised DCF9.

-If you’ve had goods or a vehicle seized
+Goods or a vehicle seized

 Goods and vehicle seizures are dealt with by the national post seizure unit.

-If you have a complaint regarding your visa or visa application
+Your visa or visa application

 You can contact UK Visas and Immigration if you have a complaint about your visa or visa application.

-If you want to report illegal immigration or smuggling
+Report illegal immigration or smuggling

 You can use the contact form if you believe someone is working illegally, or has made a false application to stay in the UK, or is involved in smuggling.

-If you want to request personal information or access to government data
+Request personal information or access to government data

 If you want to complain about other areas of the Home Office